The Return of Glasnevin to the Kilmacurragh Estate

 After 300 years of family ownership, Charles Acton sold the House and Demesne in 1944.
 His mother, with the aid of Sir Frederick Moore, made several attempts to have Kilmacurragh purchased as a satellite garden of Glasnevin.
 They were almost successful on several occasions until a recession, the Emergency, or a change of government dashed their plans.
 Eventually in 1974, it was acquired by the Land Commission in lieu of taxes, and they in turn gave a portion comprising the house, gardens, and Deer Park to the Department of Forestry and Fisheries.
 The gardens remained as a forestry centre, until sold with the house to a private investor who sold it in turn to the Irish State two years later.

-Charles was delighted therefore when in 1996, a 52 acre (21ha) portion of the old demesne comprising of the house, arboretum, entrance drive and woodlands officially became part of the National Botanic Gardens of Ireland.
+Charles was delighted therefore when in 1996, a 52 acre (21ha) portion of the old demesne comprising of the house, gardens, entrance drive and woodlands officially became part of the National Botanic Gardens of Ireland.
 By then the house was in ruins due to a series of disastrous fires in 1978 and 1982, and the following ten years were spent rescuing valuable trees from a crippling tangle of cherry laurel, sycamore and Rhododendron ponticum.

 Scroll down for a full account of the restoration and current planting at Kilmacurragh, or browse using the section menu to the right.